 World Vision Ghana provided the perfect testing ground for the GSM-940 unit to help the NGO track the whereabouts of their growing motorbike fleet at a local-level, ensuring that they remain safe on Ghana’s treacherous roads and unsafe militia filled areas.

-Globaltrack offers personal driver training through our expert Growth Department, and the costs for this can be easily incorporate
+Globaltrack offers personal driver training through our expert Growth Department, and the costs for this can be easily incorporated.

 Globaltrack aims to use their experiences with World Vision Ghana to implement the solution for all companies that use motorbikes, with all the benefits of standard fleet vehicle tracking which nobody has seen before.